Axway/mft-convert/content/en/docs/TransferCFT/datasheet.md

 ## Cloud storage

-**Available on Linux-x64 and Windows x64**
+**Available on Unix and Windows**

-- Amazon Web Services S3 (Amazon Simple Storage Service).
+- Amazon Web Services S3 (Amazon Simple Storage Service)
-- Ceph Storage Cluster using the Ceph Object Gateway and its S3 compatible API.
+- Ceph Storage Cluster using the Ceph Object Gateway and its S3 compatible API
+- Google Cloud Storage

 ## Java

-If you are implementing either {{< TransferCFT/suitevariablesTrustedFileName  >}} or {{< TransferCFT/suitevariablesSecureRelayName  >}} with {{< TransferCFT/suitevariablesTransferCFTName  >}}, ensure that you have Java JRE 8 installed.
+If you are implementing either {{< TransferCFT/suitevariablesTrustedFileName  >}} or {{< TransferCFT/suitevariablesSecureRelayName  >}} with {{< TransferCFT/suitevariablesTransferCFTName  >}}, ensure that you have Java JRE 8 (1.8.0 u272 or higher) installed.
+When using {{< TransferCFT/suitevariablesSecureClientName  >}}, additionally please check that the Master Agent and Router Agent are using the same version of Java.

 ## Standard defaults